james-s-k/ai-layer/readme.txt

 6. Optionally enable llms.txt at **AI Layer → llms.txt**
 7. If WooCommerce is active, optionally enable the `/products` endpoint at **AI Layer → Settings**
 8. Visit `/.well-known/ai-layer` to verify your discovery document is live
+9. For MCP agent access, install the [WordPress MCP Adapter](https://github.com/wordpress/mcp-adapter) plugin (requires WordPress 6.9+)

 == Frequently Asked Questions ==

+= How do I authenticate REST write requests? =

+Create an Application Password under **Users → Profile → Application Passwords**, then send HTTP Basic Auth with a user account that has the `wpail_manage_content` capability.
+Administrators receive this capability automatically on activation.
+Grant it to other roles with a role editor plugin if needed.

+= Does AI Import send my content to OpenAI or other providers? =

+Only when you run AI Import or an AI-powered relationship tool, and only to the provider whose API key you configured.
+Page text from your selected published pages is included in the API request.
+Nothing is sent automatically on plugin activation or during normal REST/answer engine operation.

+= Are public REST endpoints rate-limited? =

+Yes.
+Unauthenticated GET requests to `/wp-json/ai-layer/v1/` are limited to 120 requests per minute per IP, and answer engine queries (`/answers?query=...`) to 30 per minute.
+Logged-in users with `wpail_manage_content` are not throttled.

+= What do I need for MCP integration? =

+WordPress 6.9 or later (for the core Abilities API), the [WordPress MCP Adapter](https://github.com/wordpress/mcp-adapter) plugin installed and active, and a user with `wpail_manage_content` for write/delete tools.
+AI Layer registers 33 abilities automatically — no extra configuration required.

 = What does AI Import actually do? =